zkemail/zk-email-verify/README.md

 Notes about email providers: tl;dr: view headers in a non-gmail client.

-Gmail self-emails censor the signature of the mailserver, so it is unclear if it is generated. .edu domain, hotmail, custom domain, and outlook domain self-emails have the signatures.
+Gmail self-emails censor the signature of the mailserver, and unless you use google apps script, it is not generated. .edu domain, hotmail, custom domain, and outlook domain self-emails have the signatures.
 In fact, Gmail-sent self-emails using the .edu domain, viewed in a non-gmail client, are not censored -- it seems to be just a property of the gmail viewer to not show signatures on self emails (but it has signatures on every other recieved email).

 ## Email Circuit Build Steps